 When it comes to styling performance, the Dyson Corrale hair straightener is absolutely excellent, just like the Airwrap.
 Our hair feels and looks significantly healthier and shinier than when we used our older GHD irons - and we found the straightened style remained near enough until we next washed our hair, without us needing to go over it.

 Going over the section of hair once was enough 90 per cent of the time, with the Corrale and the other 10 per cent only took twice - which actually required some time to get accustomed to as we were so used to going over the same section multiple times to achieve the look we wanted.
-This meant we managed to do our hair in 15 minutes - that's half the time compared to our current straighteners (yes, really).
+This meant we managed to do our hair in 15 minutes - that's half the time compared to our older straighteners (yes, really).

-Our hair didn't get caught or snap at all when using the Corrale either, whether straightening or curling, which counts for a lot.
+Our hair doesn't get caught or snap at all when using the Corrale either, whether straightening or curling, which counts for a lot.
 We can't say whether our hair is "up to 50 per cent less damaged", as Dyson claims, but it certainly feels it.

-In terms of curling, the Corrale hair straighteners do a great job, though while the weight of the Corrale isn't noticeable when straightening, it was when curling for us (we have a lot of hair though).
+In terms of curling, the Corrale hair straighteners do a great job, though while the weight of the Corrale isn't noticeable when straightening, it is when curling for us (we have a lot of hair though).
 The smooth rounded outer barrel helps with delivering a good curly finish too, even if we'd still opt for the Airwrap for a bouncy blow-dry look.

 The Corrale straighteners heat up quickly - around 35 seconds to 165C/330F, followed by a further 10-15 seconds per temperature setting thereafter - and a convenient bleep lets you know when they are good to go at whatever temperature you've selected.